 A framework within which people can effectively deliver products.
-Contains different roles, artifacts, events and interaction rules.
+Contains different roles, artifacts, events, and interaction rules.
 Targetprocess solutions support many different aspects of Scrum process.
-Iterative development is a key one: incremental product improvements such as user stories and bug fixes are delivered within regularly repeating cycle of Sprints (Iterations) or Team Iterations.
+Iterative development is a key one: incremental product improvements such as user stories and bug fixes are delivered within a regularly repeating cycle of Sprints (Iterations) or Team Iterations.

-A feature that helps to find an entity by keyword, combination of words, or ID number quickly.
+A feature that helps to find an entity by keyword, a combination of words, or ID number quickly.
 The Search box can be found in the top menu.
 For advanced queries over your data create and use filtered views instead of Search.

 More information: Search